 WWI Alumni are revitalizing regional film industries.
-Several regional (Gujarati, Marathi, Punjabi, Malayalam, Telugu, Kannada & Tulu) industries have been greatly benefited by WWI alumni choosing to go back to their native markets and making films in those languages.
-This has provided a much-needed quality filmmaking skills boost for regional cinema.
+Several regional (Gujarati, Marathi, PunWWI Alumni are revitalizing regional film industries – The Gujarati, Punjabi & Tulu industries have been greatly benefited by WWI alumni going back to their native markets and making films in those languages, providing a much-needed quality boost to regional cinema.

-In early 2014, Mr. Subhash Ghai was honoured as the ‘Education Evangelist of India’ by Skilltree Foundation for setting up Whistling Woods.
+In early 2014, Subhash Ghai was honoured as the ‘Education Evangelist of India’ by Skilltree Foundation and was awarded the Karamveer Chakra, by the International Confederation of NGOs, (ICONGO) a United Nations body for setting up Whistling Woods International.

 WWI has, on request from the Ministry of Human Resource Development – Government of India, designed the curriculum for the Media Studies elective for the CBSE board.
 WWI has prepared the curriculum, teaching methodology & teacher training for the same.